Standards of Learning (SOL) & Testing

 Computer Adaptive Testing

 A computer adaptive test (CAT) is an assessment that is customized for every student based on how the student responds to the test questions.
-In 2014-2015, most students who took the grade 6 mathematics test were administered a computer adaptive version of the Standards of Learning (SOL) test.
-In 2015-2016, most students taking the grades 6, 7, and 8 mathematics tests will be administered a computer adaptive version of the SOL test.
-Watch the videos to learn how computer adaptive testing provides students with a customized assessment experience.
+Students who take online grades 3-8 mathematics and grades 3-8 reading tests will be administered a computer adaptive version of the Standards of Learning (SOL) tests.

 Today’s online SOL assessments challenge students to apply what they have learned in ways not possible with traditional multiple-choice tests.
-Reading, writing, mathematics and science assessments include “technology enhanced” items that require students to demonstrate critical-thinking and problem-solving skills, much as they do in response to classroom assignments from teachers.
+Reading, writing, mathematics, and science assessments include “technology enhanced” items that require students to demonstrate critical-thinking and problem-solving skills, much as they do in response to classroom assignments from teachers.
+Online history tests will contain field-test TEI (which do not count towards a student’s score) during the spring 2017 test administration.

-Beyond Multiple Choice: Teachers Discuss Virginia’s New Mathematics Standards – Educators and VDOE on the new standards and assessments.
+Beyond Multiple Choice: Teachers Discuss Virginia’s New Mathematics Standards – Educators and VDOE on the 2009 standards and aligned assessments.